 Our consolidated financial statements are prepared in accordance with GAAP.
-The preparation of these consolidated financial statements requires us to make estimates and assumptions that affect the reported amounts of assets, liabilities, revenue, costs and expenses and related disclosures.
-We base our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances.
+The preparation of these consolidated financial statements requires us to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, and expenses.
+We base our estimates on historical experience and on various other assumptions that we believe to be reasonable in the circumstances.
 In many instances, we could have reasonably used different accounting estimates, and in other instances, changes in the accounting estimates are reasonably likely to occur from period to period.
 Accordingly, actual results could differ significantly from the estimates made by our management.
 To the extent that there are material differences between these estimates and actual results, our future financial statement presentation, financial condition, results of operations and cash flows will be affected.